qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_articles.rst

 "optimize" Key
 ==============

-The *optimize* key is a subkey of the :ref:`pages/tool/generator_config_ref#compile-dist` key.
+The *optimize* key is a subkey of the :ref:`compile-options key<pages/tool/generator_config_ref#compile>`.
 It allows you to tailor the forms of code optimization that is applied to the Javascript code when the *build* version is created.
 Currently, there are four categories which can be optimized.

-XXX
----

-XXX
-^^^

 .. _pages/tool/generator_config_articles#strings:

-strings
-"""""""
+**strings**
   With string optimization, strings are extracted from the class definition and put into lexical variables.
 The occurrences of the strings in the class definition is then replaced by the variable name.
 This mainly benefits IE6 and repetitive references to the same string literal.

 .. _pages/tool/generator_config_articles#variables:

-variables
-"""""""""
+**variables**
   Long variable names are made short.
 Lexical variables (those declared with a *var* statement) are replaced by generated names that are much shorter (1-2 characters on average).
 Dependending on the original code, this can result in significant space savings.

 .. _pages/tool/generator_config_articles#privates:

-privates
-""""""""
+**privates**
   This is less an optimization in space or time, but rather a way to enforce privates.
-Private members of a class (those beginning with %%"__"%%) are replaced with generated names, and are substituted throughout the class.
+Private members of a class (those beginning with "__") are replaced with generated names, and are substituted throughout the class.
 If some other class is accessing those privates, these references are not updated and will eventually fail when the access happens.
 This will lead to a runtime error.

 .. _pages/tool/generator_config_articles#basecalls:

-basecalls
-"""""""""
+**basecalls**

-Calls to *:ref:`this.base() <pages/classes#inheritance>`*, which invoke the corresponding superclass method, are inlined, i.e. the superclass method call  is inserted in place of the this.base() call.
+  Calls to :ref:`this.base() <pages/classes#inheritance>`, which invoke the corresponding superclass method, are inlined, i.e. the superclass method call  is inserted in place of the this.base() call.